 Portsmouth is the United Kingdom's only island city.
-The island is separated from the mainland to the north by a narrow creek, bridged in places to make it a peninsula in appearance.
+Located in the county of Hampshire, on the south coast of England and surrounded by national parks in the New Forest and the South Downs, the island is separated from the mainland to the north by a narrow creek, bridged in places to make it a peninsula in appearance.

 The climate is much milder than that of the surrounding areas.
 Located on the south coast, Portsmouth also receives more sunshine per annum than most of the UK.
 The average maximum temperature in July is 22C, with the average minimum being 15C.
 The record high temperature is 35C.

-Couple all this with cinema's, theatre's, entertaining pubs and restaurants with a wide choice of exciting cuisine and you have a recipe for a really special visit be it a flying weekend or a longer stay.
+Couple this with cinema's, theatres, entertaining pubs and restaurants with a wide choice of exciting cuisine and you have a recipe for a really special visit be it a flying weekend or a longer stay.